Collingham Gardens: Buildings and residents

 No 23 is the sixth-form building for the private school Collingham College.

 No 24 was home to Frederick Clifford (1828–1904), journalist, barrister and legal writer, who died there.

-No 30 is part of the Embassy of Qatar, London.
+No 30 is a large five story end of block property.
+It was home to Kenneth Gandar-Dower, the author, sportsman and adventurer.
+He lived here with his family after their father died in 1919..
+The property was sold after Gandar-Dower's death in 1944.
+Later it became part of the Embassy of Qatar, London.
 It was once the main site of the embassy, but was converted into a medical centre in the 1970s when it moved to better premises.

 In popular culture

 When reggae musician Bob Marley was arrested for cannabis possession in 1977, the address he gave to police was Collingham Gardens, Kensington.
 In 2016, English Heritage opened a "cold case review" concluding that Marley had given the address to keep police away from his actual home in Oakley Street.